AmbireTech/adex-protocol/README.md

 ## Components

-### Marketplace

-The primary role of the marketplace is to facilitate demand/supply discovery and trading.
-The marketplace keeps a database of all campaigns that are currently valid, and allows publishers/advertisers to query that list in order to find what they need.

-It also allows privacy if needed by allowing campaigns to be exchanged only within private groups of publishers/advertisers.

-The marketplace is currently implemented in the `adex-node` repository.

 ### Core

 The AdEx protocol builds on top of blockchain technology to facilitate the parts that need achieving consensus in a trust-less, decentralized manner.
 This part is commonly referred as the "AdEx Core".